SurixOne/ImgixReactApp/README.md

 Also you can scroll horizontally by drag and drop on the image gallery.

 the options can be changed on the options on the left

+After editing, you can copy your URL with te green button on the top left side